TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-Once inside the system, we found not a typical file called `".monitrc"` into `/home/dash`:
+Once inside the system, we found an unusual file named `.monitrc` in `/home/dash`:

 <br />